kymb0/kymb0.github.io/_posts/test.md

 ## DONE

 Ta Da!
-Now you have your very own vulnerable, repeatable, expandable lab!!
+Now you have your very own vulnerable, repeatable, expandable lab!

-If you want to go a step further and patch this lab, my first suggestions (aside from firing the dev) would be to make `WEB01` a principal allowed to retrieve the gMSA password for `gmsa_db01` and `gmsa_db02`, install the service accounts, and change how our application connects to the DB.
+If you want to go a step further and patch this lab, here are some initial suggestions:
+- **Restrict gMSA Usage**: Make `WEB01` a principal allowed to retrieve the gMSA password for `gmsa_db01` and `gmsa_db02`.
+This change ensures that only specified servers can use these managed service accounts, adding an extra layer of security.
+- **Install Service Accounts**: Properly install and configure the gMSA on relevant servers.
+This helps in managing credentials more securely and efficiently.
+- **Revise Application Connectivity**: Change how the application connects to the database by implementing more secure connection strategies.
+For instance, use integrated security instead of storing credentials in plaintext configuration files.
+This approach leverages the security features of Windows Authentication, reducing the risk associated with exposed credentials.

+These steps address the major misconfiguration of storing credentials in plaintext.
+By implementing these changes, you will enhance the security of your lab while maintaining the ability to use hardcoded configuration strings for other settings.
+This provides a more secure environment and illustrates why these security practices are crucial.

 ### Bonus Notes! 👏